 CALL 866-709-0505 OR CONTACT US ONLINE FOR A FREE, CONFIDENTIAL CONSULTATION.

 It is possible that the vehicle was not properly constructed, rendering it incapable of withstanding the severe impact of a rollover.
 It is also possible that the vehicle’s design was insufficient to prevent a rollover from occurring in the first place.
 In either case, it is vital that the responsible party – be it the designer or the manufacturer – be held accountable for the error.

 SUVs are perhaps the vehicle that is most susceptible to rollovers.
 Because of their high center of gravity and narrow wheelbase, SUVs are often more prone to tipping over than sedans and other types of cars.
 On top of that, the roofs of SUVs are often poorly constructed or unable to protect against the impact of a rollover.

 Personal Injury Lawyer Near Me 866-709-0505

 Types of Rollover Accidents

-- Multi-vehicle car accidents: When a vehicle is struck from the side by another vehicle, that vehicle may tip and roll over.
+- Multi-vehicle car accidents: When a car is hit by another vehicle, causing it to tip and roll over